Endgame (Scobie book): Background and writing

 Scobie is the royal editor for Harper's Bazaar, and has also contributed to Good Morning America and ABC News.
 He reportedly "maintains strong access" to Prince Harry and his wife Meghan's working world.
 The book was reported to aim criticism at the British royal family as an institution as well as at individual members of the family.
 The information in the book was stated to have been drawn from "sources".

 The Dutch edition of the book was recalled after it named King Charles III and Catherine, Princess of Wales as the two royals who were alleged to have asked questions about Prince Harry and Meghan's future child's skin colour.
 In a TV interview on This Morning, Scobie stated that he did not include the two names in his version of the book.
 He also claimed that he had anticipated the "heated and controversial" public reaction to his book, and that he had been subjected to "unfair attacks" and "character assassination".
 A week later he wrote in the i newspaper that, unbeknownst to him at the time, a draft of Endgame that had not yet been cleared by lawyers and contained the names had been sent to the Dutch publisher so that work could be started on translation, on the understanding that the translation would be updated to reflect the final version of the book.
 The Dutch publisher Xander Uitgevers disagreed with Scobie's account, calling it "factually incorrect".
+In 2026, Tom Bower refuted Scobie's claims in his book Betrayal and reiterated that the single conversation Harry referred to involved Charles and his wife Camilla at Clarence House in 2016, and it was a light-hearted conversation until Meghan decided to weaponise it.